CHARLOTTE — Looking ahead to the 2025 NFL Draft, the Panthers have nine total selections, including eight in the first five rounds.

 They will send a seventh-rounder to the Chiefs as part of a pick swap from the Aug.
 29, 2023 trade for wide receiver Ihmir Smith-Marsette.

-The Chiefs would get the higher of the Panthers' or Cardinals' sevenths, depending on 2024's results.
+The Chiefs were to get the higher of the Panthers' or Cardinals' sevenths, depending on 2024's results.
 If both the Cardinals and the Panthers finish ahead of the Chiefs this season, the Panthers would send their 2026 seventh regardless of location to Kansas City to complete that deal.
-The Panthers would get the Chiefs' seventh next year, regardless.
+The Panthers were going to get the Chiefs' seventh, regardless.

 Then on Apr.
 26, 2024, the Panthers acquired the Rams' 2025 second-rounder in a draft day trade-down.
 They sent the 39th overall pick to Los Angeles in exchange for a second-rounder (52nd overall), a fifth (155) and the 2025 second.

-Here's a look at the Panthers' 2025 picks as it stands:
+Here's a look at the Panthers' 2025 picks as they stand now: